Piksel: Specialties

+European Commission and Public Sector

+The company has maintained a technology partnership with the European Commission's Joint Research Centre (JRC) at Ispra for over 15 years, contributing to multinational research consortia and science-driven IT initiatives.
+Piksel's Ispra office is co-located within the JRC's geographic area, supporting close operational collaboration.

-History
+KIT Digital History

 In late 2007, Kaleil Isaza Tuzman purchased a controlling interest in ROO Group and became the company's CEO and chairman of the board.
 ROO Group changed its name to KIT Digital in 2008 after a financial restructuring of the company.

 KIT Digital embarked on a growth by acquisition strategy and quickly acquired a number of players in the digital media and IP video industry.
 In 2008, they acquired, Sputnik Agency, Visual Connection, Kamera and Morpheum.
 In 2009, Narrowstep, Nunet, The FeedRoom and Juzou.
 KIT Digital was listed on the NASDAQ Global Market in August 2009 under the ticker "KITD".
 The key acquisitions enabled KIT Digital to become one of the largest video software and service providers in the world.
 In September 2009, KIT Digital moved its global headquarters from Dubai, UAE to its European head office and technical operations hub in Prague, Czech Republic, citing the European zone now represents in excess of 50% of the company's revenue stream.

 In 2010 the company bought the Atlanta-based live event broadcaster Multicast Media Technologies and later went on to buy more broadcast and media asset management companies, including Benchmark Broadcast Systems, Megahertz Broadcast Systems, Accela Communications, and Brickbox Digital Media.
 By October that year, KIT digital was estimated to control 25% of a US$500 million market for Internet video-management software.

 In January 2011, they spent approximately $77.2 million to purchase three social software and video companies, Kewego, KickApps, and Kyte and KickApps CEO Alex Blum was appointed to the new position of Global COO of KIT Digital to manage worldwide operations.
 A few months later KIT spent over $100 million to purchase TXT Polymedia for $34.4 million and IT software services company ioko for approximately $74 million in cash and 1,509,805 restricted shares of KIT common stock, totaling $91.4 million.